Altered states of consciousness

 Dreaming is another state of altered consciousness.

 Dreams are one way in which our unconscious mind spontaneously communicates with us.
-We spend a pretty big part of our night (about 20%) and our lives (5-6 years) in dreams.
+We spend quite a big part of our night (about 20%) and our lives (5-6 years) in dreams.
 Normally we associate dreaming with our usual night sleep.
 But there are other conditions in which we can experience dreams, for example under the influence of medical drugs or narcotics.
-We can even experience dream images when we are awake.
+We can even experience dream images when we seem to be awake.
+Also here are the message from the unconscious presented in the form of symbolic mental images.

-The message from the unconscious is also here presented in the form of symbolic mental images.
-It is possible to understand what these images want to tell us, but the only person who can interpret them correctly is the dreamer, because dreams are reflections of the dreamer’s own mind.
-Because they are symbolic expressions of the mind it can be difficult to understand what they reflect of the dreamer’s own life.
+It is possible to understand what all these images want to tell us but the only person who can interpret them correctly is the dreamer, because dreams are reflections of the dreamer’s own mind.
+But it can be difficult for us to understand what they reflect of our own life.
 Which makes it still more difficult for outsiders to understand them.
 But there are methods for the interpretation of dreams.
-As said, it is not easy for others to get a clear answer to what a persons dream wants to tell her.
-But another person’s interpretation of what the dream could tell the dreamer can be an important tool for her own understanding.
+As said, it is not easy for others to get a clear understanding of a persons dream.
+But another person’s interpretation of what the dream perhaps could tell can be an important clue for the dreamer.

 Hypnosis and self-hypnosis are states of altered consciousness.

 We can enter a light hypnotic state ourselves and use this for physical and mental rest.
 But we can also use it to seek contact with the rich resources that exist inside us and beyond us.
-In this state of consciousness we can gain a deeper insight about ourselves and give ourselves images and suggestions which help us coming closer to the harmony between mind and body that characterises a person who has found herself.
+In this state of consciousness we can gain a deeper insight about ourselves and give ourselves images and suggestions which help us coming closer to the harmony between mind and body that characterizes a person who has found herself.
 The most effective ways to achieve a light self-hypnosis are relaxation and meditation.
 To engage in such training, and see that it gives results, is immensely enriching.